nickrusso42518/slt-ans-networks/README.md

 └── requirements.txt
 ```

-Ensure you have Python 2.7 (not Python 3) installed along with pip.
+Ensure you have Python 3.6 or newer installed along with pip.

 > Visit https://www.python.org/downloads/ to download Python.